SKyletoft/cflisp/cflisp-web/readme.md

 ## Build
 Requires rust wasm pack.
-(Link in top level readme) `wasm-pack build --target=web` or else the generated .wasm file won't be accepted by the webbrowser
+(Link in top level readme)

+`wasm-pack build --target=web` or else the generated .wasm file won't be accepted by the web browser